 So many games, so little time.
 And when you are pressed by other things, it’s always a pain to put all your priorities in the right order.
-Nonetheless, I finally managed to give a sneak peek to the latest Konami work, the long awaited Castelvania Lord of Shadow 2.
-This game it’s the 3rd chapter of the saga rebooted by the excellent Mercury Steam spanish group.
+Nonetheless, I finally managed to give a sneak peek to the latest Konami work, the long-awaited Castlevania Lord of Shadow 2.
+This game it’s the 3rd chapter of the saga rebooted by the excellent Mercury Steam Spanish group.

 As far as they say, this should be the last chapter as well but for what I’ve seen so far, it looks like it will be the most controversial for sure.

 The game starts with an intro you might have seen before, depicting Gabriel Belmont’s castle under heavy siege.
 As you know, Gabriel has been turned into Dracula, and the Brotherhood of Light is more than determined to end his demonic existence.

 In reality, the real game starts in a slightly different way, where Gabriel/Dracula fights against a few knights inside the throne room.
 This fight actually serves as a tutorial, so after having defeated your first enemies you can progress with an exploration phase which will end with your first boss fight.

 As you can see, this really is a combined boss fight, in which you have to defeat a Brotherhood Paladin while climbing and crawling over a Titan, avoiding its deadly blows.